-US and Poland maul Germany over Russia pipeline
+US mauls Germany over Russia pipeline

 Trump was referring to the construction of the Nord Stream 2 (NS2) gas pipeline by Germany and Russia.

-He was loose with the facts, given that Russian oil and gas account for just 20 percent of Germany's energy mix and that NS2 is being financed by private firms from Austria, France, Germany, the Netherlands and the UK, rather than by German public money.
+He was loose with the facts, given that Russian oil and gas account for just 20 percent of Germany's energy mix and that NS2 is being financed by private firms from Austria, France, Germany, the Netherlands and the UK, not by German public money.

-His comment on Berlin being Moscow's "captive" also overlooked Germany's leadership on EU economic sanctions against Russia.
+His comment on Berlin being Moscow's "captive" also overlooked Germany's leadership on EU economic sanctions against Russia over its invasion of Ukraine.

-The remarks, delivered at the start of a two-day Nato summit, met with a swift rebuttal by German chancellor Angela Merkel.
+The remarks, delivered on the morning of a two-day Nato summit, met with a swift rebuttal by German chancellor Angela Merkel.

 "I experienced first hand that a part of Germany was occupied by the Soviet Union.
 It's good that we can now make our own decisions," she said upon arrival at the Nato event.

-They also met with criticism from European Commission deputy head Valdis Dombrovskis, who said: "We find that kind of rhetoric unhelpful."
+Trump was also criticised by European Commission deputy head Valdis Dombrovskis, who said: "We find that kind of rhetoric unhelpful."

 But the US leader caught German defence minister, Ursula von der Leyen, off guard.